Download and build macOS Installers

-Once downloaded, open the app and you should be greeted with this menu:
+Once downloaded, open the app and you should be greeted by the main menu.

 ---|---|---|